Databases6 min read

 Exporting results and managing connections

 Results can be exported to CSV for further analysis in spreadsheet tools.
-Multiple database connections can be saved securely—your credentials are encrypted with AES-256 in your browser storage before any sync, so the server never sees plaintext passwords.
+Multiple database connections can be saved securely—your credentials are encrypted with AES-256 in local storage on your machine before any sync, so the server never sees plaintext passwords.

-Use the browser-based storage to quickly switch between development, staging, and production databases (with appropriate caution and role-based permissions on your database users).
+Use the saved connections to quickly switch between development, staging, and production databases (with appropriate caution and role-based permissions on your database users).

 Security: credentials and encrypted storage

 Your database credentials are sensitive.
-MyDevTools SQL Client encrypts them with AES-256 in the browser before storing locally, so plaintext passwords never leave your machine.
+The MyDevTools SQL Client encrypts them with AES-256 on your desktop before storing locally, so plaintext passwords never leave your machine.
 For production databases, follow your organization's credential policies: use temporary tokens, short-lived credentials, or SSH tunneling if available.

 Frequently asked questions

-Is it safe to paste my database password into an online SQL client?
+Is it safe to paste my database password into a SQL client?

-Use a browser-based client that encrypts credentials locally before storage.
-MyDevTools SQL Client uses AES-256 encryption in your browser, so passwords never reach the server unencrypted.
+Use a client that encrypts credentials locally before storage.
+The MyDevTools SQL Client is a desktop app that uses AES-256 encryption on your machine, so passwords never reach a server unencrypted.
 Avoid clients that send credentials over unencrypted connections.

 Can I use SQL Client to manage production databases?